Phaedra Parks’ ‘Chocolate’ Girl Friend Revealed

 “No. The ‘Chocolate’ that he is talking about is my good friend, which is ‘Whyte Chocolate.'”

-As Phaedra issues her denial, Kandi rolls her eyes while Kenya Moore lets out an exasperated, ‘Oh please.’
+As Phaedra issues her denial, Kandi rolls her eyes while Kenya Moore lets out an exasperated, “Oh please.”

 The “Mr. Chocolate” claim from The Real Housewives of Atlanta season 7 was brought up again on season 9, this time by Phaedra’s former friend Kandi Burruss.
 During a lunch together, Kandi accused Phaedra of putting up an act, acting as if she was devastated by Apollo’s incarceration and the end of her marriage when she was actually relieved that Apollo was going away and excited about the prospect of a new relationship.
 According to Kandi, Phaedra was acting like a victim simply to garner public sympathy and bolster her reputation.